hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_docs.md

 * HF has just a couple of good ideas but he is totally changing the way Redbol languages works, without realizing the solid grounds, even neurological ones,  Carl ideas is based onto.
 Also, he is forgetting the importance of code/skill reuse (20 years of Rebol experience); and that everyone needs something stable to work with.
 I have seen different members suffering from this **experimental stage**.
 Red is now ready and has its first commercial application.
 As things are now, we will see REN-C apps in another 5 to 10 years time frame.
 I will deliver my fist application *made with red (tm)* just after the new Android branch will be released.

 [18:32:19](#xwP94O5nk3ygtCCUzkuvNNbOWfCAX_I6kRqwXEChcMU) <GiuseppeChillemi (GiuseppeChillemi)>:
-@toomasv This one `//: make op! Ì†ΩÌ∏õath` is the way to start with.
+@toomasv This one `//: make op! üòõath` is the way to start with.

 [18:32:41](#9WJaUhuzYJU78mQIcULvjhksraJHZcy6qF8MEADRhFY) <GiuseppeChillemi (GiuseppeChillemi)>:
 * HF has just a couple of good ideas but he is totally changing the way Redbol languages works, without realizing the solid grounds, even neurological ones,  Carl idea are based onto.
 Also, he is forgetting the importance of code/skill reuse (20 years of Rebol experience); and that everyone needs something stable to work with.
 I have seen different members suffering from this **experimental stage**.
 Red is now ready and has its first commercial application.
 As things are now, we will see REN-C apps in another 5 to 10 years time frame.
 I will deliver my fist application *made with red (tm)* just after the new Android branch will be released.